featured image

 }

-🔵 Deep Dive: set_index('Acronym')['Definition'].to_dict() is a Pandas idiom that pivots a two-column DataFrame into a {'ABC': 'Alpha Beta Charlie'} dictionary.
-Dictionary lookups are O(1) amortized, while scanning a DataFrame row-by-row for each acronym match would be O(n).
-For a document with 200 paragraphs and an acronym list of 150 entries, this avoids approximately 30,000 DataFrame scans.
+set_index('Acronym')['Definition'].to_dict() pivots a two-column DataFrame into a {'ABC': 'Alpha Beta Charlie'} dictionary.
+Dictionary lookups are O(1) amortized.
+Scanning a DataFrame row-by-row for each acronym match would be O(n).
+For a document with 200 paragraphs and 150 acronyms, the dictionary approach avoids roughly 30,000 DataFrame scans.

-The engine iterates through every section of the Word document, inspecting both headers and footers for approved classification banners.
+The engine iterates through every section, inspecting headers and footers for approved classification banners:

 valid_security = config.ConfigOptionsWord["SECURITY_MARKINGS"]